 Authorities in Pakistan say they have arrested one of America's most wanted al-Qaida leaders.

-Senior Pakistani officials say that Khalid Shaikh Mohammed was among three people detained Saturday at a house [in Rawalpindi], near the Pakistani capital.
-He was picked up along with a Pakistani and a man of Middle Eastern origin.
+Senior Pakistani government officials, speaking on condition of anonymity, say Khalid Shaikh Mohammed was among three people detained.
+They say he was picked up along with a Pakistani and a man of Middle Eastern origin from a house in Rawalpindi, near the Pakistani capital.

-The minister describes the arrest of Shaikh Khalid Mohammed as a major breakthrough in the hunt for al-Qaida fugitives in Pakistan.
-He is the third high ranking associate of al-Qaida chief Osama bin Laden to be arrested.
+Interior Minister Hayat describes the arrests as a major breakthrough in the hunt for al-Qaida fugitives in Pakistan.